-38. Given the level of total usable reserves available in 2018/19 of £17.8m; the prudent approach to the budget setting process for next financial year; and the Authority's good past record of budget management, it is my conclusion that there is sufficient capacity in the budget to cope with the financial risks the Authority faces in 2018/19 and future years.
+38. Given the expected total usable reserves available in 2019/20 of £18.9m; the prudent approach to the budget setting process for next financial year; and the Authority's good past record of budget management, it is my conclusion that there is sufficient capacity in the budget to cope with the financial risks the Authority faces in 2019-20.
+As the Authority is required to balance its budget, it is recommended that the Commissioner instruct the Chief Executive/Chief Fire Officer to prepare a plan to achieve a balanced budget, without using reserves by the 2021-22 financial year.
+This will ensure that the Authority remains financially sustainable in the medium term.

-C Garbett Chief Finance Officer
+G McGuinness Acting Chief Finance Officer